-Table 11: Pass rates of non-adative subjects.
-(Computed for last 45 periods to make them comparable with estimates for adaptive subjects.)
+Note: Pass rates computed excluding the first six periods to make them comparable with estimates for adaptive subjects.

 The table illustrates that subjects are much more careful when the public statistic is very bleak.
-If there own experience has been bad they are much more optimistic and incidentally these numbers are basically the same in all other treatments.
-However, if both statistics point to low pass rates of others at the next node subjects do become very careful indeed and at node 4 we even observe that nobody passes (out of 31 cases).
-Hence, we should expect that with very precise public information the adaptive subjects on their own would converge very closely to Nash equilibrium play.
-With less precise public information this is far less likely.
+If their own experience has been bad they are much more optimistic and incidentally these numbers are basically the same in all other treatments.
+Hence, we should expect if adaptive subjects were on their own they would converge very closely to Nash equilibrium play with precise public information.
+With less precise public information this is less likely as extreme information is, by design, less frequent.